-Along with rights come certain responsibilities among them is the respect of the rights of all in AU's community.
 Students must behave in a manner that is civil and compatible with the university's function as an educational institution.
 Students are required to obey the rules and regulations of AU as laid out in the Student Handbook and University Catalog.
 In particular, students are expected to abide by all rules and regulations expressed in the Code of Student Conduct.
 Students are expected to familiarize themselves with these codes and their obligations and responsibilities toward the university, its faculty and staff, other students and visitors to the university.
-It is imperative in AU's community of learning, disruption of the educational process, destruction of property, and interference with the orderly process of the university, or with the rights of other members of the community cannot be accepted.
-In order to acieve its objetives and function properly, AU has the authority mandate to maintain law and order and to discipline those who are disruptive of the educational process.
+In AU's community of learning, disruption of the educational process, destruction of property, and interference with the orderly process of the university, or with the rights of other members of the community, cannot be accepted.
+In order to achieve its objectives and function properly, AU has the authority mandate to maintain law and order and to discipline those who are disruptive of the educational process.